johnrsibert/JonzPandemic/index.md

 of infection at low levels.
 Numbers of new cases stayed relatively low and constant for 5 or 6 months, but began to increase in October and November.
-In the Spring of 2022, the number cases increased rapidly, "surged" for this fourth of fifth time.
-These surges are usually attributed to the arrival of an newly detected variant of the virus.
+In the Spring of 2022, the number cases increased rapidly, "surged", for the fourth of fifth time.
+Surges are usually attributed to the arrival of an newly detected virus variant.

-Numbers of daily deaths reflect the numbers of daily new cases, rising sharply in April, falling to low levels in June.
+Numbers of daily deaths generally reflects the numbers of daily new cases, rising sharply in April, falling to low levels in June.
 The CFR in New York City seems unusually high.
 The ratio is highest in April and May and decreases substantially over the summer to a value about one half of the peak.